-Private Tutoring (Board Policy - Article 4, Section 10)
+Private Tutoring or Services (Board Policy - Article 4, Section 10)

-A professional employee may not provide private tutoring or professional services in exchange for compensation from a source other than ESU 13 or an ESU 13 member school without advance approval of the Administrator:
+A professional employee may not provide private tutoring or professional services in exchange for compensation from a source other than ESU #13 or an ESU #13 member school without advance approval of the administrator:

-- to a child that the employee teaches or provides professional services in the course and scope of the employee's duties to ESU 13; or - in an ESU 13 facility or in an ESU 13 member school facility; or during the employee's duty hours.
+- 1. to a child that the employee teaches or provides professional services in the course and scope of the employee's duties to ESU #13; or - 2. in an ESU #13 facility or in an ESU #13 member school facility; or - 3. during the employee's duty hours.

-Professional employees who accept engagements to provide private tutoring or professional services are to make clear that the services are not being provided on behalf of ESU 13 to the extent the recipient of the services may in any way otherwise be caused to believe the services are provided through ESU 13.
+Professional employees who accept engagements to provide private tutoring or professional services are to make clear that the services are not being provided on behalf of ESU #13 to the extent the recipient of the services may in any way otherwise be caused to believe the services are provided through ESU #13.